JacquesCarette/Drasil/code/Drasil.md

 - **Symbol**: Abstract definition of symbol layout primitives.
 Enough information for renderers to display them.

-- **Stages**: (perhaps misnamed?).
-An indication of which 'stage' of the processing an entity belongs to.
-Mostly used to configure the display of 'variables', i.e. which symbol to choose.

 - **Classes.Core**: The 'core' classes which abstract over HasUID, HasShortName, HasRefAddress, HasSymbol.